-RELATING TO CRIMINAL PROCEDURE
+RELATING TO CRIMINAL PROCEDURE -- THE RHODE ISLAND FIRST STEP ACT

-1 This act would establish the Rhode Island first step act and require the department of 2 corrections (department) to assist offenders with reintegration into society, provide them with 3 counseling and medical care, education and provide for early termination or relocation to pre-4 release confinement for elderly and terminally ill offenders.
+1 This act would establish the Rhode Island first step program requiring the department of 2 corrections (department) to assist offenders with reintegration into society, provide them with 3 counseling, medical care, and education and provide for modification of imprisonment or relocation 4 to pre-release confinement for elderly and terminally ill offenders.
 5 This act would take effect upon passage.
-LC001678